RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Policy Design

 \subsection{Our Algorithm}

-\textbf{Decision-Making.} Solving the optimization problem involves minimizing a bound on the drift-plus-penalty term at each time step $t$, a common step in Lyapunov analysis.
-The result is the threshold-based policy at the core of RCCDA ~\ref{alg_adaptive_update}, based on the condition:
+\textbf{Decision-Making.} Solving the optimization problem involves greedily minimizing the bound on the drift-plus-penalty expression at each time step $t$.
+The result of the derivation, available in Appendix~\ref{Lyapunov}, is a theoretically greedily-optimal threshold-based policy at the core of RCCDA (Algorithm ~\ref{alg_adaptive_update}) that dictates an update ($\pi(t) = 1$) if and only the following condition holds:

-that decides to update only when this inequality holds.
-The left side of the inequality consists of two terms that quantify the ``urgency" of updating the model based on current performance and predicted improvement: the scaled loss deviation from the historical best $V\left(f_t -\min_{f_i \in \mathcal H_f} f_i\right)$, and the current scaled gradient magnitude $\eta LV\mathbb E\| \nabla f(\theta_t; \mathcal D_t) \|$.
-On the other hand, the right side corresponds to a measure of ``resource utilization," comprised of the ``cost" associated with the current virtual queue $\lambda(t) Q(t)$, and the cost $ \frac{1}{2}\left[\lambda(t)^2-2\bar{\lambda}\lambda(t)\right]$ associated with the model update.
-Intuitively, the update rule dictates the agent to update when the cost of performance loss is greater than the cost of violating resource constraint for each time $t$.

-\textbf{Estimator.} While the threshold in \eqref{eq:policy_threshold} provides a per-time-step optimal solution, it is challenging to implement in practice due to the $\mathbb E\| \nabla f(\theta_t; \mathcal D_t) \|$ term.
-Computing the exact gradient magnitude at a times step $t$ is equivalent to running a model update $\frac{|\mathcal D_t|}{|\mathcal \xi_t|}$ times, severely violating the resource constraint $\bar\lambda$.
-To address this issue, we introduce an estimation function $\hat{g}(\mathcal H_f, \mathcal H_g, \mathcal H_\pi)$, that produces the gradient magnitude estimate $\left\|\nabla\hat{f_t}\right\|$ based on the evolution of the environment up to time $t$, saved in the history variables $\mathcal H_f, \mathcal H_g, \mathcal H_\pi$.
-The choice of the function $\hat{g}(\dots)$ is left to the agent, allowing for flexibility and customization.
-Notably, this solution introduces an implicit estimation error into the threshold policy, affecting its performance.
-While analyzing the effect of estimation algorithm on the proposed policy is beyond the scope of this paper, we provide a discussion on possible choices of different estimation functions in Appendix \ref{sec:estimation_functions_discussion}.